-a: Alex

-K(x): $\underline{}x$ is a present king of France

-D(x,y): $\underline{}x$ is dating y
+a : Alex K(x): $\phantom{aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa$ D(x, y): $\phantom{aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa$ 2 Neale, Descriptions, 1990, Cambridge: MIT Press

 (Note that the symbolization key speaks of a present King of France, not the present King of France; i.e., it employs indefinite, rather than definite, description.)
-Sentence 4 would be symbolized by ' $\exists x [(K(x) \land \forall y (K(y) \rightarrow x = y)) \land D(a,x)]$ '.
+Sentence 4 would be symbolized by

+' $\exists x [(K(x) \land \forall y (K(y) \rightarrow x = y)) \land D(a, x)]$ '.
 Now, this can be false in (at least) two ways, corresponding to these two different sentences:

-5. There is no ne who is both the present King of France and such that he and Alex are dating.
+- 5. There is noone who is both the present King of France and such that he and Alex are dating. - 6.
+There is a unique present King of France, but Alex is not dating him.